 On the basis of the above, the Directors are of the opinion the Company has sufficient funds to meet its debts as and when they fall due and realise its assets and settle its liabilities in the ordinary course of business.
-Accordingly, the financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities may be necessary should the Company be unsuccessful in renegotiating or deferring its exploration expenditure commitments, attracting joint venture partners the Company's exploration expenditure commitments and/or raising additional capital.
+Accordingly, the financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities may be necessary should the Company be unsuccessful in renegotiating or deferring its exploration expenditure commitments, attracting joint venture partners the Group's exploration expenditure commitments and/or raising additional capital.

-2.1.3.
-Basis of consolidation
+2.1.3 Basis of consolidation

-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2017.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at 30 June 2018.
 All Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

-The group has retained 100% ownership of all of its subsidiaries throughout the year ended 30 June 2017 (2016: 100%).
+The group has retained 100% ownership of all of its subsidiaries throughout the year ended 30 June 2018 (2017:100%).
 All accounting policies of the subsidiaries are consistent with the policies adopted by the Parent.

-2.2.
-Significant accounting policies
+2.2 Significant accounting policies

-The Group has included the various accounting policies within each of related qualitative and quantitative associated notes below.
-The following accounting policies are also significant to the group.
+The Group has included the various significant accounting policies within each of the related qualitative and quantitative associated notes below.

-2.2.1.
-Impairment of assets
+2.2.1 Impairment of assets

-At each reporting date, the Consolidated Entity reviews the carrying amount of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
+At each reporting date, the Group reviews the carrying amount of its tangible and intangible assets to determine whether there is any indication that those assets have been impaired.
 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, is compared to the asset's carrying value.
 Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of comprehensive income.